ribab/Find_Tile_Location/ReadMe.txt

-This directory was made using Netbeans and might not work with Eclipse, but still has the Slick2d library files that might be useful
+This directory will work with Eclipse.

+In order to change the name of the image file that is read, one must change that within the Find_Tile_Location.java